Want a sure thing to improve your sales performance sevenfold?

 A goal is a significant aspiration that the account planning process intends to realize over the next three years.
 A goal should:

-- Reflect the big picture for the account
+• Reflect on the big picture for the account

-- Be ambitious – even audacious! – yet attainable
+• Be ambitious – even audacious! – but attainable

 Account Planning Best Practice #4: Performance Optimization